James Wetherall (1833-1918) and Rhoda Brown (1839-1904).

 James Wetherall was one of the children of my 4th great-grandmother Rebecca Frances Wetherall, and like his siblings he was born illegitimately in Great Yarmouth, Norfolk.

-The 1851 census recorded him living with his mother and siblings and working as a bricklayer’s labourer but he then volunteered for service in the Navy on 1 July 1853.
+The 1851 Census recorded him living with his mother and siblings and working as a bricklayer’s labourer but he then volunteered for service in the Navy on 1 July 1853.
 He gave his date of birth as 1 May 1835 and the papers recorded that he had brown hair, blue eyes, stood 5ft 6ins tall and had a dark complexion.
-Although the name of the ship he was due to join as an Ordinary Seaman was HMS Resistance (June 1853-April 1854) – an 1805-vintage vessel that had been converted to take British soldiers to the four corners of the empire – the record suggests he may have served for a few months as a Boy 1st Class on the Fisgard before then.
+Although the name of the ship he was due to join as an Ordinary Seaman was HMS Resistance (June 1853-April 1854) – an 1805-vintage vessel that had been converted to take British soldiers to the four corners of the empire – the records suggested he may have served for a few months as a Boy 1st Class on the Fisgard before then.
 This was a shore-based vessel at Woolwich in London, used to train navy engineers and support those working onshore.

 James, who sported a ship tattoo on one arm, signed on for a further period of 10 years’ service from 10 August 1860.
 This time his date of birth was given as 10 March 1836!
 He further extended his service in 1870 in order to qualify for a naval pension, signing while serving as a quarter master on board the HMS Pandora.
 After 1860 he served on HMS Asia (August 1860-March 1862) while it was stationed as a guard ship in Portsmouth, the Osborne (June 1862-January 1868), HMS Pandora (January 1868-July 1872) off the west coast of Africa and in the Mediterranean and HMS Ganges (July 1872-1874), a training ship for boys that was mostly moored near Falmouth in Cornwall during his time on board.
 Throughout his time with the navy – 20 years and 350 days up until 1874 – his character was consistently rated as good or very good and he received two further good conduct badges in 1861 and 1866.
-Another Navy record states that he was a sailmaker.
+Another Navy record stated that he was also a sailmaker.

 HMY Osborne, which he served on for almost six years, was a paddle steamer and one of the royal yachts, originally launched in 1843 as the HMY Victoria & Albert.
 It was renamed the Osborne when a new royal yacht was introduced in 1855 and in its new guise would often ferry the royal family from the mainland to their estate of the same name across the Solent on the Isle of Wight.